foundersandcoders/pg-walkthrough/README.md

 - run `node database/db_build.js` in your terminal.
 - now you have a database and you've created a superheroes table.

+Now lets view this data:
-Running `node src/server.js` in your terminal will start the server.
+- Running `node src/server.js` in your terminal will start the server.
-Navigate to `localhost:3000/static` in your browser and you'll see the data served from `static.js` .
+- Navigate to `localhost:3000/static` in your browser and you'll see the data served from `static.js` .
-Navigate to `localhost:3000/dynamic` in your browser and you'll see the data served from `dynamic.js` which queries the database and returns the data in superheroes table.
+- Navigate to `localhost:3000/dynamic` in your browser and you'll see the data served from `dynamic.js` which queries the database and returns the data in superheroes table.